ratnadeepb/gateway-nf/README.md

 ## Note on Testing

-1. If keys added to redis are not removed, the program may throw `segmentation faults` - `redis-cli flushall`
+1. If keys added to redis are not removed, the program may throw `segmentation faults` - `redis-cli flushall`; this is added to the test code